The No Woman Turned Away (NWTA) referral pathway is here to help

 If you feel you can’t support a survivor, it doesn’t have to be the end of her story.
 You can still help her escape abuse and access safety.

 In this blog, Sue — who is a Domestic Violence and Abuse Specialist Practitioner for NWTA — shares how the project helps services to support women who would otherwise not find the safe accommodation they desperately need.

-Over 25 years ago I started as a volunteer for what was called the Women’s Aid Domestic Violence Helpline.
+Over 25 years ago I started as a volunteer for what was called the Women’s Aid National Domestic Violence Helpline.
 I have also worked for a local refuge, both in the refuge itself and on its helpline.
-Currently, I work on the NWTA project, which has been funded by the Ministry of Housing, Communities and Local Government to specifically support women and children who face additional barriers to accessing refuge accommodation.
+Currently, I work on the NWTA project, which has been funded by the Department of Levelling Up, Housing and Communities to specifically support women and children who face additional barriers to accessing refuge accommodation.

-Of the 243 women, over a third of the women (38.3%) sofa-surfed while they waited for a refuge space.
-Others stayed in emergency accommodation (11.9%) or hotels (8.2%).
-Seventeen women (7.0%) slept rough whilst waiting for a refuge place.
-This included sleeping in their car, a church, in a storage unit at work, and on the streets.
-Two women who slept rough had a physical disability.
-One woman slept rough with her son.
+Of the 184 women, over a fifth (21.7%) sofa-surfed while they waited for a refuge space.
+Others stayed in emergency accommodation (28.3%) or paid to stay in a B&B or hotel (4.3%).
+Six women (3.3%) slept rough whilst waiting for a refuge place.
+This included on the streets and in a bus station.

 *All names have been changed for the safety of survivors and identifying details have been removed or altered.

 If you would like to know more about this project, please click here.